 Chimney Rock Winery was founded in 1981 by Sheldon ‘Hack’ and his wife Stella Wilson (both now deceased).
 Hack enjoyed a lengthy career as a businessman in a variety of ventures including owning and operating a number of Pepsi-Cola plants in Africa, was president of New York-based Rheingold Corp and later operated restaurants and luxury hotels.

-Already successful in business, Hack went to Bordeaux in the 1970s seeking to purchase vineyard land but then he was turned on to the Napa Valley (as an up-and-coming wine region).
-This was in the late 1970’s, a slower time in the valley and a period when there were only approximately 40 Napa wineries at the end of the 1970’s who are still in business today.
-Currently there are approximately 1,100 unique producers in the valley by our count.
+Already successful in business, Hack went to Bordeaux in the 1970s seeking to purchase vineyard land but then he became intrigued by Napa Valley (as an up-and-coming wine region).
+This was in the late 1970s, a slower time in the valley and a period when there were only approximately 40 Napa wineries at the end of the 1970s who are still in business today.
+Currently there are approximately 1,100 unique producers in Napa Valley by our count.
 And Napa had just been recognized for its role in the Paris Tasting of 1976.

-The Wilson’s purchased 180 acres including an 18-hole golf course (with a coffee shop and cafe) on the east side of the Silverado Trail in what is now the famed Stags Leap District.
+The Wilson’s purchased 180 acres including the 18-hole Chimney Rock Golf course (with a coffee shop and café) on the east side of the Silverado Trail in what is now the famed Stags Leap District.
 Hack had 9 of the golf courses’ 18 holes removed to plant grape vines (perhaps leaving 9 holes to satisfy his enjoyment of playing golf).
-Vineyard workers probably still find a few golf balls somewhere in the vineyards.
+Vineyard workers still find a few golf balls among the vineyards.
+This golf course was also home of the Chimney Rock Men’s Club; the group would often host golf tournaments including their annual Turkey Shoot.
+This golf course was founded in 1966 with the front 9 opening several months before the back nine that year.
+The course was designed by Fresno based Bob Baldock and developed by Howard Capps.
+Baldock designed numerous courses during his career, primarily in the western U.S. with many in California.

 And in addition to their Stags Leap District estate property, the Terlato’s also own 60 acres on Mee Lane in Rutherford with nearly 9 acres planted to Sauvignon Blanc and Sauvignon Gris.

 Their original winemaker for the first two vintages (1984 and 1985) was industry veteran Philip Togni.
-Philip is one of Napa’s most treasured winemakers – now into his 90’s he is still very much involved in every harvest for his own winery on Spring Mountain.
+Philip is one of Napa Valley’s most treasured winemakers – now into his 90s he is still very much involved in every harvest for his own winery on Spring Mountain.
 The first few vintages were made at Bouchaine in Carneros as the winery on site was not completed until 1989.

 Part of the original barrel room was modeled after South Africa’s Groot Constantia, the oldest wine estate in the country.
 While no longer used for production it is now used for various club member events and select tastings.
-A larger facility was constructed later – with plenty of space – containing more tanks then needed and a sizable barrel room.
+One of the highlight experiences for club members in this room is a sit-down harvest dinner held annually following the end of harvest.
+Empty barrels line the perimeter of this room, many displaying plaques with the names of those who have been club members for a minimum of 20 years.
+A larger facility was constructed later offering plenty of space containing more tanks than needed and a sizable barrel room.

-The fruit for their reserve wines are typically sourced from similar blocks in the vineyard each year – the “sweet spots” if you will.
-What is always neat is to see how noticeably different the wines are from each other in aromas and flavor based on the various microclimates throughout the property.
+The grapes for their reserve wines are typically sourced from similar blocks in the vineyard each year – the “sweet spots” if you will.
+What is always neat is to see how noticeably different the wines are from each other in aromas and flavor based on the various microclimates and soil types throughout the property.
 In part, differences in vintage (weather) and time of aging also play roles in this.

 Chimney Rock has the luxury of only using free run juice in their wines (no pressed juice).
 Elizabeth wants to extract as much color and flavor from the grapes as possible and often runs maceration extending some 30 to 45 days (depending on the wine, vintage etc).